What’s it about?

 Course size: Maximum of 8

-Catering: We’ll provide tea & coffee, breakfast and dinner but you’ll need to bring a packed lunch
+Catering: We’ll provide tea & coffee but you’ll need to bring a packed lunch

 Note: There is a short walk from the meeting point to the camp.
 We’ll transport your bags in our 4×4.